tombullock/batchExport/README.md

 ## TO DO

-Figure out how to export surface gaze data (currently only exports annotations and pupil data)
+Figure out how to export surface gaze data (currently only exports annotations and pupil data)!!!

+^^^This is a work in progress - see new folder ^^^